pivotal/docs-tap/learning-center/runtime-environment/training-portal.md

 You run multiple workshop instances to perform training to a group of people by creating the workshop environment and then creating each workshop instance.
 The `TrainingPortal` workshop resource bundles that up as one step.

-Before creating the training environment, you still need to load the workshop definitions as a separate step.
+Before creating the training environment, you must load the workshop definitions as a separate step.

 To specify the names of the workshops to be used for the training, list them under the `workshops` field of the training portal specification.
 Each entry needs to define a `name` property, matching the name of the `Workshop` resource you created.